emilienaufauvre/react-native-maplibre-gl-js/README.md

 # react-native-maplibre-gl-js

-A TypeScript library to enable the use of MapLibre GL JS within React Native.
+A TypeScript library to enable the use of [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) within React Native.
 Aims to bring all the web features into React Native components, thereby offering new capabilities to React Native developers.

-**This is not an official MapLibre project.**
+**This library is not an official MapLibre project.**

 ## Installation